-CCO Holdings, LLC ("CCO Holdings") is a holding company whose principal assets at March 31, 2006 are equity interests in its operating subsidiaries.
-CCO Holdings is a direct subsidiary of CCH II, LLC ("CCH II"), which is an indirect subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
-Charter Holdings is an indirect subsidiary of Charter Communications, Inc. ("Charter").
-The condensed consolidated financial statements include the accounts of CCO Holdings and all of its subsidiaries where the underlying operations reside, which are collectively referred to herein as the "Company."
+Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose principal assets at March 31, 2006 are equity interests in its operating subsidiaries.
+Charter Holdings is a subsidiary of CCHC, LLC ("CCHC") which is a subsidiary of Charter Communications Holding Company, LLC ("Charter Holdco"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+The condensed consolidated financial statements include the accounts of Charter Holdings and all of its subsidiaries where the underlying operations reside, which are collectively referred to herein as the "Company."
 All significant intercompany accounts and transactions among consolidated entities have been eliminated.
 The Company is a broadband communications company operating in the United States.
 The Company offers its customers traditional cable video programming (analog and digital video) as well as high-speed Internet services and, in some areas, advanced broadband services such as high definition television, video on demand and telephone.
 The Company sells its cable video programming, high-speed Internet and advanced broadband services on a subscription basis.
 The Company also sells local advertising on satellite-delivered networks.

 The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC").
-Accordingly, certain information and footnote disclosures typically included in CCO Holdings' Annual Report on Form 10-K have been condensed or omitted for this quarterly report.
+Accordingly, certain information and footnote disclosures typically included in Charter Holdings' Annual Report on Form 10-K have been condensed or omitted for this quarterly report.
 The accompanying condensed consolidated financial statements are unaudited and are subject to review by regulatory authorities.
-However, in the opinion of management, such financial statements include all adjustments, which consist of only normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
-Interim results are not necessarily indicative of results for a full year.
+However, in the opinion of management, such financial statements include all adjustments, which consist of only normal recurring adjustments, necessary for a fair presented.
+Interim results are not necessarily indicative of results for a fail year.